-Of course, when enabled, the auto-correct is a very bad guy occasionally: it changes certain unrecognized words into something that’s totally unrelated that makes for those awful (or insanely funny, depending on the situation, auto-correct fails).
+Of course, when enabled, the auto-correct is a very bad guy occasionally: it changes certain unrecognized words into something totally unrelated that makes for those awful (or insanely funny, depending on the situation, auto-correct fails).

-#4: Begin and End Quotes: Tap and hold the quote key on the numeric pad and you get begin and end quotes that you can use while typing.
+#4.
+Begin and End Quotes: Tap and hold the quote key on the numeric pad, and you get begin and end quotes that you can use while typing.
 These make the message look better.

-#5: Double/Single Quotes: If you’re looking for double and single quotes, you’ll need to remember this combination:
+#5.
+Double/Single Quotes: If you’re looking for double and single quotes, you’ll need to remember this combination:

 Tap and hold the .?123 key and when the keypad switches to the numeric, slide over to the number or the key that you want to use.
 Then, just remove your finger.
 The iPad will type the key you chose and then the keypad will switch back to the alphabets.
 There!
 You got it!

-#8: Multiple TLDs: Top-level domains like .com, .net and .org are used often.
+#9.
+Multiple TLDs: Top-level domains like .com, .net and .org are used often.
 While the iPad lets you type “.com” in a single stroke, you might often need to visit a website which has a different TLD.
 Say, something like a “.edu”, “.org” etc.

-#9: “.com” in Mail App: The Mail app offers an easy way to type ‘@’ but then, all mail addresses also contain a “.com” and you’ll see that the keypad doesn’t have the “.com” key.
+#10. “.com” in Mail App: The Mail app offers an easy way to type ‘@’ but then, all mail addresses also contain a “.com” and you’ll see that the keypad doesn’t have the “.com” key.
 Actually, it does.
 Tap and hold the “.” key and you’ll find a few TLDs here too.